joseph-long/essayer/_posts/2020-05-11-boundary-conditions.md

 boundary conditions ~ axioms
 everything in between ~ theorems

-aristotle: give me a lever long enough and a fixed place to stand (fixed fulcrum?) and i will move the Earth.
+"Give me a lever long enough and a fulcrum on which to place it, and I shall move the world." -- Aristotle
 - much has been said about the length of the lever, not so much about the fixed fulcrum: need "axioms" / "material conditions" / foundation, or whatever you want to call it to be able to apply your force against.